PotHix/pothix.github.com/content/post/stats-mar-2018.md

 + **825** corrections made (**3451** last month)
 + **10944** unique words (**14352** last month)

-Nothing to extract from these metrics since it's really different from the last month because of the retreat + vacations.
+Nothing to extract from these metrics since it's different from the last month because of the retreat + vacations.

 ### Locations